 "You have macular degeneration."
-Have you or someone you care about just heard those same words?
-Did you walk out of the doctor's office wondering what does that mean, how soon will I lose my vision, will I go blind, can I keep driving, or is there any treatment?
-Find your answers here about AMD causes, symptoms, research, current treatment options and vision aids.
+Have you or someone you care about just heart those same words?
+Did you walk out of the eye doctor's office wondering what does that mean, how soon will I lose my vision, will I go blind, can I keep driving and is there any treatment?
+Find your answers here about the causes of age related macular degeneration (AMD), symptoms, research, current treatment options and vision aids.

 With age-related macular degenerative disease (ARMD) as the leading cause of vision loss in people 65 and older, you most likely know someone who is struggling with limited vision and their quality of life.

 Or you may be someone who is asking what can I do to prevent my eyes from developing macular degenerative disease through lifestyle, diet or supplements.
 Here you will find answers to many of your questions like:

 √ My mother, father, grandmother or grandfather have age related macular degeneration.
 What can I do to reduce my risk of developing macular degenerative disease?

 √ What role does diet, vitamins, and nutrition play in prevention and treatment?
 How can I reduce chronic inflammation and increase my intake of antioxidant rich food?